amplitude/amplitude-docs/content/collections/account-management/en/self-service-data-deletion-in-amplitude.md

 Only users with Admin permissions can use this feature.

-**You can’t cancel your request** to delete data once your submitted request is in the Amplitude deletion queue.
+Once you submit your deletion request to Amplitude, you can't cancel it or remove it from the queue.

 ## Submit a data deletion task